 - in cases of serious illness

-- when they permanently emigrate from New Zealand.
+- when they permanently emigrate from New Zealand (except Australia)

 - if required by statute or upon death of member

-Members may apply to IRD for a contributions holiday if suffering financial hardship or if 12 months have passed since making their first KiwiSaver contribution.
+Members may apply to Inland Revenue for a savings suspension if suffering financial hardship or if 12 months have passed since making their first KiwiSaver contribution.
 Find out more information here.

-KiwiSaver members may be eligible for the following Government incentives
+KiwiSaver members may be eligible for the following benefits

-- Member Tax Credit of 50 cents for every dollar the member contributes up to a maximum of $521.43 per year (1 July to 30 June) until the member turns 65 or has been a member of a KiwiSaver scheme for 5 years, whichever is later (subject to eligibility criteria)
+- Government contributions of 50 cents for every dollar the member contributes up to a maximum of $521.43 per year (1 July to 30 June) until the member turns 65*

 What employers need to do about KiwiSaver